ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page1.md

 In addition to *weights*, each neuron in a neural network is assigned a *bias*.
 These weights and biases are learned during training, and make up a model's parameters.
 For example, in the Llama 3 model with 8 billion parameters, the model has around 8 billion individual weights and biases that embody what the model learned during training.
 Generally speaking, the higher the number of parameters a model has, the more information it can retain from its training, which increases its performance capability.
 For more information about Llama 3 view its [Hugging Face model card](https://huggingface.co/meta-llama/Meta-Llama-3-8B).

 ### Why is speeding up matrix multiplication crucial for AI performance?
 What does this all mean?
-An 8 billion parameter model generating one token requires billions of dot product calculations, with at least hundreds of millions of matrix multiplication operations.
+An 8-billion parameter model generating one token requires billions of dot product calculations, with at least hundreds of millions of matrix multiplication operations.
 Speeding up matrix multiplication is therefore a critical piece to both running massive Generative AI models on servers and smaller-model constrained devices, like smartphones.

 KleidiAI uses modern Arm CPU instructions to accelerate matrix multiplication and overall AI inference.